axllent/mailpit/README.md

 Run `mailpit -h` to see options.
 More information can be seen in [the docs](https://github.com/axllent/mailpit/wiki/Runtime-options).

-If installed using homebrew, you may run `brew services start mailpit` to run always run mailpit automatically.
+If installed using homebrew, you may run `brew services start mailpit` to always run mailpit automatically.

 ### Testing Mailpit